personallyvnguyen/threaded/README.md

 ## Instructions
 1. React with a :speech_balloon: to the original message you want to reply to. *Protip: If you type speech in the emoji picker and press enter, :speech_balloon: will be probably be chosen.*
-2. Type and send your message in the same channel to the original message.
+2. Type and send your message in the same channel as the original message.

 Then, the bot will ping the author an embed with your message and include a link to the original message with a little text preview.